cncf/tag-security/assessments/projects/openfga/self-assessment.md

 OpenFGA, being an Open-Source project, allows for a more robust security implementation by following the Principle of Open Design.

-OpenFGA models authorization systems by providing the security features such as Role-based Access Control and Atrribute-based Access Control.
+OpenFGA models authorization systems by providing the security features such as Role-based Access Control and Attribute-based Access Control.

 OpenFGA boasts exceptional speed in processing secure authorization check call.
 This swift authorization mechanism not only enhances efficiency but also reinforces the security posture, assuring robust protection for applications and platforms for diverse scales.